Queer strife amid the collapse.

 Gangs roam the apocalyptic wasteland, and scarcity is becoming the norm.
 The world is getting scarier, and just beyond our everyday perception, howling and hungry, there exists a psychic maelstrom.

-We banded together to form a queer enclave – a place to live, sleep, and hopefully heal.
+We banded together to form a queer enclave — a place to live, sleep, and hopefully heal.
 More than ever before, each of us is responsible for the survival and fate of our community.
 What lies in the rubble?
-For this queer enclave, could it be utopia?
+For this close-knit group of queers, could it be utopia?